 About Us

-The European Historic Thermal Towns Association (EHTTA), is a membership organization representing historic thermal spa towns across Europe.
+The European Historic Thermal Towns Association (EHTTA), is a membership organization representing historic thermal spa towns and regions across Europe.

 The EHTTA was founded in 2009 in Brussels (Belgium) by six Founder Members - Acqui Terme (Italy), Bath (UK), Ourense (Spain), Salsomaggiore Terme (Italy), Spa (Belgium), and Vichy (France).
 Many of these towns were involved in the 3-year long co-operation project called “Thermae Europae” (Culture 2000 Programme) which aimed to valorise and preserve thermal cultural heritage in Europe, and were keen to continue working together by establishing a permanent network.